 Insurance License Renewal

-The license term is every 2 years, based on the first day of the licensee’s birth month in odd- or even-numbered years.
+The license term is every 2 years, based on the licensee’s birth month in odd- or even-numbered years.
 Licensees who were born in an even-numbered year will be required to complete their CE in even-numbered years.
 Licensees who were born in an odd-numbered year will be required to complete their CE in odd-numbered years.
+The license expiration date on the face of each Montana license is the continuing education compliance deadline.

 License Renewal Process